 Beaver Brook to South Peak (AT) is a 8.7 mile moderately trafficked out and back trail located near Easton, New Hampshire that features a lake and is rated as difficult.
-The trail is primarily used for hiking and nature trips and is accessible from January until January.
-Dogs are also able to use this trail.
+The trail is primarily used for hiking and nature trips and is best used from January until January.

 This is NOT a 5.6 mile hike.
 3.8 miles up and 3.8 miles down.
 Also trails not marked well so make sure you read the signs or you will be going down the wrong way and have to hike all the way back up.
 Make sure to fill up water at the brook as there is no water past it.
 Otherwise a pretty hike.

 Beautiful, challenging, lots of scrambling.
 One of my favorites!

 Difficult but worth it!
 Hiked with six fourteen y/os from a sleep away camp and they loved every minute of it.
 Hiked to beaver brook shelter (1.5 miles in 2 hours), spent the night, then summitted and descended in about five hours total (6.1 miles).

 The way we climbed it was a very easy and quick hike overall.
 First we went up Snapper which added the steepness to it.
 But then that joined with the Carriage Trail taking us to the top.
 That was what you expected.
 Moderate steepness with some rocks in the path.
 So in the end we were up and back fairy quickly.
 I would have liked to seen the spectacular view everyone told me about but unfortunately it was thundering, cloudy, cold, and windy so ate a quick lunch and headed back down.

 Wyler, my dog, had no problems with the trail